mossmatters/HybPiper/README.md

 Homebrew will install zlib as part of the dependencies for exonerate.

-You can also install samtools and bwa this way:
+You can also install samtools, spades, and bwa this way:

 	brew install bwa
 	brew install samtools
+	brew install spades

 For velvet, this command line worked for me in Mac OS 10.9: